OwnMarket/SmartContracts/docs/CHXTokenSwap.md

 ## Allocation of native CHX

-The allocation of the native CHX tokens on the Own blockchain will be performed by Own staff during the first week of June, and then periodically once every week.
+The allocation of the native CHX tokens on the Own blockchain will be performed by Own staff during the first week of June, and then periodically once every month.
+Please note that the token swap will be discontinued on 30/6/2021.

 The tokens will be allocated to individual CHX addresses on the Own public blockchain from our genesis address [`CHXGEzcvxLFDTnS4L5pETLXxLsp3heH6KK1`](https://wallet.weown.com/address/CHXGEzcvxLFDTnS4L5pETLXxLsp3heH6KK1).
 The balance on the genesis address represents all unallocated tokens, which are not yet swapped.